Lionheart (Marvel Comics): Fictional character biography

-Kelsey Leigh was a single mother with two young children who lived in South-East England.
-She was a schoolteacher who taught English literature and history.
-Back when she was married, thugs invaded her home, robbing her family and gang-raping her.
+Kelsey Leigh is a former schoolteacher who taught English literature and history.
+When she was married, thugs invaded her home, robbing her family and gang-raping her.
 She fought back, hurting one of her rapists, and he cut her face with a broken bottle in revenge, scarring her permanently.
-Meanwhile, her husband, Richard, was too paralyzed with fear to help her.
+Her husband, Richard, was too paralyzed with fear to help her.
 His guilt over that incident led to the dissolution of the marriage.

-One fateful day, her family found themselves on the front line of a battle between the Avengers and the Wrecking Crew.
-Thunderball rendered Captain America unconscious and Kelsey selflessly put herself between the fallen Captain and the Wasp and their attacker, using the downed hero's shield.
-While the shield was indestructible, Kelsey was not, and the shock from the blows inflicted terrible injuries; she died en route to receiving medical attention.

-Kelsey awoke to find herself in a ring of standing stones, where she was met by a vision of Brian Braddock (Captain Britain), currently ruling Otherworld, and his wife, the elemental shapeshifter Meggan.
-To save Britain from the evil Morgan le Fay, he passed the mantle of Captain Britain to Kelsey.
-Her heroic act of bravery had earned her a second chance to live and to defend her home.
-As was Braddock before her; Kelsey was given the choice between the Sword of Might and the Amulet of Right.
-However, unlike when Braddock made that choice, Kelsey was only presented with the choice between sword or amulet, and she was not informed of their symbolic importance.
-Kelsey, desperate to see her children again, and not seeing how a necklace could defend anything, chose the sword, the path of violence.
-Instantly, she was transformed into the new Captain Britain, only to discover that her decision meant that if she ever revealed who she was to her children, it would cost their lives.
+Leigh and her family are caught in a battle between the Avengers and the Wrecking Crew.
+After Thunderball renders Captain America unconscious, Leigh is killed protecting Captain America and Wasp.
+Leigh is transported to Otherworld, where she encounters Brian Braddock and Meggan.
+Leigh is resurrected and given a choice between the Sword of Might or the Amulet of Right.
+However, she is not informed of the items' symbolic importance.
+Leigh chooses the Sword of Might and becomes the new Captain Britain.
+She later discovers that her decision meant that if she ever revealed who she was to her children, they would be killed.

-Avengers

-The new Captain Britain returned to Earth, where she helped the Avengers defeat Morgan and her cronies, proving herself to be far more ruthless in battle than her predecessor, using lethal force against Thunderball (soon after revealed to be Moran’s Black Knight in disguise) when she impaled him on her blade.
-With her children now in the Avengers' care, Kelsey accepted an offer to join the team, so that even if she could not be reunited with them, she could remain close and in their lives.
+The new Captain Britain returned to Earth, where she helped the Avengers defeat Morgan and her cronies, proving herself to be far more ruthless in battle than her predecessor, using lethal force against Thunderball (soon after revealed to be Black Knight in disguise).
+With her children now in the Avengers' care, Leigh accepts an offer to join the team.

-Kelsey remained a member of the Avengers until the events of Avengers Disassembled.
-When She-Hulk went crazy after an attack by Ultron robots, Kelsey stepped up, once again putting herself in the path of danger to rescue the fallen Captain America.
-She-Hulk knocked her out, and she spent the remainder of the unfolding events in hospital, her status critical.
-In Avengers Finale, Kelsey left the disbanding Avengers, returning home to England fully recovered.
+Leigh remains a member of the Avengers until the events of Avengers Disassembled.
+When She-Hulk goes crazy after an attack by Ultron robots, Leigh steps up, once again putting herself in the path of danger to rescue Captain America.
+She-Hulk knocks out Leigh, who is hospitalized in critical condition.
+Leigh leaves the Avengers after they disband, returning home to England fully recovered.